Hospice Emphasizes Compassion and Quality of Life

 Comprehensive Team Support

-In the final months of Gloria’s life, the couple came to rely upon a VNA team that included nurse Judy Van Tassel, certified home health aide Tameka Graham, Chaplain Tim Baughman, volunteers Wanda Asemota and Stephen Rozzelle and a social worker.
-In addition to Hospice care, the couple requested supplemental VNA private care and support from aide Annette Vilagos, who was seamlessly integrated into their care plan.
-Jim also developed a warm phone relationship with the Hospice’s administrative assistant, Michele Aquadro, with whom he spoke often.
+In the final months of Gloria’s life, the couple came to rely upon a VNA team that included a VNA nurse, a certified home health aide, a chaplain, 2 volunteers and a social worker.
+In addition to Hospice care, the couple requested supplemental VNA private care and support from an aide who was seamlessly integrated into their care plan.